Teaching Beyond the Gender Binary in the University Classroom

 For those who teach courses that are not explicitly related to themes of gender and identity, there are still opportunities to design gender-inclusive courses.
 For instance, one small non-content related modification would be to add an inclusivity statement that invites students to communicate their name and pronoun requests.
 Another small modification would be to add a brief explanation of the importance of mutual respect in learning spaces, particularly with respect to gender identity and expression.

-Case, Stewart, and Tittsworth (2009) offer several recommendations on adapting course content that considers gender non-conforming experiences in STEM courses.
-In developmental courses, they suggest that instructors dig more deeply into gendered assumptions that determine medical treatments for intersex individuals who seek corrective surgery.
+However, there also may be opportunities to address course content creatively in STEM courses, particularly in biological fields where gender can shape much of our analysis of the body and its treatment.
+Case, Stewart, and Tittsworth (2009) offer several recommendations for adapting STEM course content that considers gender non-conforming experiences.
+Focused on the bio-medical fields, they suggest that instructors dig more deeply into gendered assumptions that shape medical treatments for intersex individuals who seek corrective surgery.
 Instructors might also discuss medical diagnoses that have emerged in light of intersex patients.
 Another recommendation is to incorporate a class debate about the impact of gender labeling on the development of criteria for diagnosis, drug development and medical treatment.
-Lastly, the authors suggest that instructors might incorporate course materials on gender non-conforming brain structures, such as the discovery of the female limbic nucleus neuron counts for male-to-female transsexuals.
+Lastly, the authors suggest that instructors might incorporate debates around the research on gender non-conforming brain structures, such as that of the the female limbic nucleus neuron counts for male-to-female transsexuals.

-For some, the latter recommendation may seem problematic given the history of biological racism in the United States.
-However, attending to these differences in a respectful manner not only communicates respect for a variety of gender identities, it has the added benefit of increasing the disciplinary accumulation of knowledge regarding issues of health and safety for all members of society.
+For some, the latter recommendation may seem problematic given the history of biological sexism and racism in the United States.
+However, attending to these differences in a respectful manner not only communicates respect for a variety of gender identities, but also has the added benefit of increasing the disciplinary accumulation of knowledge regarding issues of health and safety for all members of society.

 Other potential modifications include: